thennothinghappened/GMEdit-Constructor/readme.md

 **Edit Keyboard Shortcuts** option in Preferences!

 ## Planned features include:
 - GMRT support, once the toolchain is better documented and the kinks are worked out.
-Especially once CI usecases start being considered by YYG, that will mark GMRT being stable enough for uses like Constructor.
+Once doing CI with GMRT is stable, that opens the door for external tools, like Constructor.
-- Option for docked console as opposed to full-window
+- Option for a docked output log as opposed to a fullscreen tab.

 ## Issues
 If you have any issues with Constructor, feel free to either ask on Discord (below), or make a post on the [GitHub Issues](<https://github.com/thennothinghappened/GMEdit-Constructor/issues>) page.
 I'll try to get back to you when I can, but no guarantees.